Visceral89/HorusHeresy-API/README.md

 - Method: GET
 - Description: Returns the details of a specific legion based on the provided ID.

+### To:do

+- Add all the legions to the array.
+- Add homeworld property.
+- Add notable characters.
+- Add colorschemes.
+- Connect database (Vercel Postgres).

 ## Deployment

 For deploying this application, you can use Vercel or any other preferred hosting platform.
 Refer to the specific platform's documentation for deployment instructions.